goes to Home Page

 (#12 - Feb 1963)

-And today, 50 years after our graduation from Daniel Boone High School — what music do we most like ?
+And today, 52 years after our graduation from Daniel Boone High School — what music do we most like ?

 Well.
 Pretty much the same stuff — from the '50's & '60's.
 But.
 To that — we would definitely have to add: Jacqueline Marie Evancho.

-We could use some address-help too.
+We could use a little address-help.

 Joyce Hamilton Zeiber